Zoetic-Zephyr/mediapipe/mediapipe/docs/install.md

     ```bash
     $ brew install opencv@3

-    # There is a known issue caused by the glog dependency.
-Uninstall glog.
-    $ brew uninstall --ignore-dependencies glog
     ```

+    Note: If you do `$brew install opencv`, there is a known issue caused by the glog dependency of OpenCV 4.1.1 or above.
+The problem is solvable by uninstalling the glog.
+You need to do `$ brew uninstall --ignore-dependencies glog`

     Option 2.
 Use MacPorts package manager tool to install the OpenCV libraries.